J24681357/gtfbotfithusim/README.md

 ## Course Maker - /course

 1. In Course Maker, custom courses can be created to be used in Arcade mode to race against other opponents.
 The menu opens the list of your saved courses.
-2. To create a course, start by using **/course - Generate Course [type]** and any combination of options in the slash commands to edit your generation (except for the number argument).
+2. To create a course, start by using `/course options:Generate Course [type]` and any combination of options in the slash commands to edit your generation (except for the number argument).
 The types of course that can be generated are Circuits and Sprints.
 The following parameters can be inputted:
     - Location
     - Track Surface (Tarmac, Gravel, Dirt)
     - Course Name